 If we were truly aware of our limitations, flaws, and lack of actual control over our lives, perhaps many would be hiding in a bunker, clutching a bottle of ouzo and muttering about the meaninglessness of it all.

-But thankfully, nature has gifted us with a force to keep us moving forward: self-delusion.
-It’s what allows us to march through life with confidence (sometimes misplaced), optimism (often misguided), and a firm belief that we’re in control (we’re not).
+Thankfully, nature has gifted us with a force to keep us moving forward: self-delusion.
+It allows us to march through life with confidence (sometimes misplaced), optimism (often misguided), and a firm belief that we’re in control (we’re not).

 Even the prophet Jeremiah said our hearts were deceitful about everything and wondered, “Who can understand it?”